 Global Classrooms Collaborative

 The Haenicke Institute for Global Education seeks applications for faculty to join the Global Classrooms Collaborative for Spring 2025.
 Faculty selected will meet during the spring semester in a facilitated learning community that will offer a step-by-step process to design a collaborative online international learning experience for their students, including assistance matching with an international faculty partner if needed.
-Those selected will receive a grant, half of which will be distributed during the Spring 2025 Collaborative with the other half distributed after implementation of the Global Classrooms course and completion of a final report.
+Those selected will receive a grant of $5000, half of which will be distributed during the Spring 2025 Collaborative with the other half distributed after implementation of the Global Classrooms course and completion of a final report.

 Learn more at one of the upcoming Fall information sessions